 Port Used for Direction 22 The standard port for SSH (known as remote login in OS X).
 Default port used by Casper Remote and Recon to connect to client computers.
 Outbound from Casper Remote and Recon, and inbound to client computers 80 The standard port for HTTP.
 If you use HTTP to deploy packages or scripts, they are downloaded on this port.
 Inbound to the distribution point, and outbound from enrolled computers 443 The standard port for HTTPS.
 If you use HTTPS to deploy packages or scripts, they are downloaded on this port.
-Inbound to the distribution point, and outbound from enrolled computers 548 The standard port for Apple File Protocol (AFP).
+The port is also used by the JSS to connect to the cloud distribution point and the JAMF Push Proxy.
+Inbound to the distribution point, and outbound from enrolled computers In addition, the port is used to connect to Apple's Device Enrollment Program and Volume Purchase Program (VPP).
+Note: Apple could change this port without JAMF Software knowledge.
+548 The standard port for Apple File Protocol (AFP).
 If you use an AFP share to deploy packages or scripts, enrolled computers mount the AFP share on this port.
 Inbound to the share, and outbound from enrolled computers 3306 The default port used by the JSS to connect to MySQL.
 Outbound from the JSS, and inbound to MySQL 8443 The SSL port for the JSS.
 Default port used by applications and enrolled computers and mobile devices to connect to the JSS.
 Inbound to the JSS, and outbound from enrolled computers and mobile devices